wp-plugins/wp-clean-up-optimizer/readme.txt

 ### How to Remove Trackbacks from WordPress Database?

-Trackbacks are a way to notify legacy blog systems that you’ve linked to them.
+Trackbacks are a way to notify legacy blog systems that you've linked to them.

 You can remove Trackbacks from WordPress Database easily by locating WP Clean Up Optimizer Menu on the left side of WordPress Dashboard Menus and then click on Dashboard link.